Rocketman0418/Astra2.7/GOOGLE_OAUTH_SETUP_GUIDE.md

 ## 📋 Overview

 This guide will help you set up Google OAuth for both Gmail and Google Drive integrations in your Astra Intelligence application.

-The **same OAuth client** is used for both services, so you only need to configure it once!
+**✨ Key Feature:** The **same OAuth client and token** are used for both services!
+When a user connects Gmail, they automatically get Google Drive access too.
+One OAuth flow connects everything. 🎯

 ---